 While both a university and a community college equip you with knowledge and experience in a particular field, they take on very different approaches.

 At a community college, you typically can only earn an associate degree.
-According to an article by Erin Riskey from Study.com, these schools are sometimes called "two-year colleges" since associate programs can often be completed in as little as two years.
+An article by Erin Riskey from Study shares that these schools are sometimes called “two-year colleges” since associate programs can often be completed in as little as two years.
 They may offer a wide range of programs, but an associate-level degree is often the highest certification you can receive.